JonatanLiljeblad/Proj_Blue/README.md

 # Smart Insights Dashboard

 📊 **Smart Insights Dashboard** is a full-stack web app that combines interactive data visualization with machine learning insights.
-Built to explore real sports datasets (NBA / Golf), it predicts player performance and recommends personalized insights — all in a modern, responsive dashboard.
+Built to explore real sports datasets (Golf), it predicts player performance and recommends personalized insights — all in a modern, responsive dashboard.

 This project showcases **full-stack engineering + ML integration + cloud deployment** — designed for learning and for portfolio use in data-driven software internships.